SaurabhAnand56/salaries_data_analysis_using_pandas/README.md

  ![pandas for data analysis](pandas1.png)
                                             <br>**Fig. 1**

    Welcome to my Repo.
-In this repo, I have analyzed Salary Dataset[Salary Dataset](Salaries.csv) using Pandas Library with lesser code in Jupyter Notebook so that you can observe the function of every methods in pandas from the basic level.<br>
+In this repo, I have analyzed [Salary Dataset](Salaries.csv) using Pandas Library with lesser code in Jupyter Notebook so that you can observe the function of every methods in pandas from the basic level.<br>
    <br>
    <br>First of all let's understand "what is data analysis and why should we use pandas for analysis ?".